 While I’m aware that this isn’t supposed to be a smartphone, it would have been smart to find a way to include apps such as WhatsApp and Messenger, creating a classic-feeling phone with modern services that most of us take for granted every day.
 Instead, Nokia has tried to modernise the look of the phone – which has ultimately backfired – with the software stuck in the past.

 Make no mistake, this phone isn’t being aimed at those who want a properly basic experience.
 Those people are taken care of by the aforementioned Nokia 150, which has everything the new 3310 has and costs less than half its price.
 I completely understand if you want a phone to stick in a cupboard and pull out for emergencies, but Nokia isn’t looking at those people with this phone either.
 It’s aiming at hipsters.
 It’s marketing the 3310 as an accessory.

 And as much as I dislike the approach, it’s been a success.
-Carphone Warehouse and Vodafone – the two places stocking the phone – are seemingly out of stock, and when the 3310 was first unveiled at MWC, it drew more attention than the LG G6 and Huawei P10.
-It transcended typical tech sites and became mainstream news, something that we now only see when when Apple releases an iPhone.
+Carphone Warehouse and Vodafone – the two places stocking the phone – were seemingly out of stock for a significant amount of time, and when the 3310 was first unveiled at MWC, it drew more attention than the LG G6 and Huawei P10.
+It transcended typical tech sites and became mainstream news, something that we now only see when Apple releases an iPhone.

 The biggest crime the Nokia 3310 commits is its shocking remake of the original mobile game, Snake.

 This isn’t Snake as you remember it.
 Instead, developer Gameloft has tried to modernise it with colours, multi-directional movement and an almost Pac-Man art style.
 But in the end, it’s disappointing.

 Why not just recreate Snake as it was?
 I have no idea.

 There’s absolutely no reason for this phone to have a camera.
 Nokia would have been better off ditching it and taking some money off the RRP.